ripples1253/Rightcord/README.md

 **Warning: This installation method bypasses the package manager!** You should use this script to uninstall Lightcord!

-To install, paste `bash -c "$(curl -s https://raw.githubusercontent.com/Lightcord/Lightcord/master/LULI.sh)"` in terminal and press enter.
+To install, paste `sh -c "$(curl -s https://raw.githubusercontent.com/Lightcord/Lightcord/master/LULI.sh)"` in terminal and press enter.
 The installer will guide you through the rest.

 # Running From Source